captainGeech42/synapse-sinkdb/README.md

 This package exposes two permissions:

-* `power-ups.zw.sinkdb.user`: Intended for general analyst use, allows the invocation of `zw.sinkdb.lookup`
+* `zw.sinkdb.user`: Intended for general analyst use, allows the invocation of `zw.sinkdb.lookup`
-* `power-ups.zw.sinkdb.admin`: Intended for administrative/automation use, allows the invocation of `zw.sinkdb.import`
+* `zw.sinkdb.admin`: Intended for administrative/automation use, allows the invocation of `zw.sinkdb.import`

 ## Tag Tree